Basketball superstar Michael Jordan once said: “Talent wins games, but teamwork and intelligence win championships.”

 This is where creating a culture of openness and trust is paramount.
 HBR found that the best performance comes from establishing a sense of psychological safety within a team—when team members feel supported and encouraged to contribute, treat mistakes with curiosity rather than failure or blame, and equally take responsibility for outcomes—.
 After all, sales is a team sport.
 There should be no lone wolves on your team.

-The same goes for collaboration between the revenue operations team and organizational leadership.
+The same goes for collaboration between revenue-critical teams and organizational leadership.
 When peers, managers, and leaders are all on the same page, armed with the same accurate and real-time data, decisions can be made more effectively, planning for the future becomes more realistic, and the revenue organization as a whole is more effective.

 How to improve collaboration across teams